babashka/json/README.md

 - [charred](https://github.com/cnuernber/charred)

 If you are the author of one of the planned libraries, feel free to provide a PR as well.

+At some point this library will be included in babashka, but for now you can use it as a library in `bb.edn`.